Multi-interactive Dual-decoder for RGB-thermal Salient Object Detection

-In recent years, deep learning has shown the superior ability of feature representation.
-Tu et al.~\cite{tu2020rgbt} provide an effective baseline method for RGBT SOD, which aggregates multi-level multi-modal features with attention mechanism, and shows great improvement against the previous methods.
-Zhang et al.~\cite{zhang2020rgb} propose an end-to-end deep neural network by fusing multi-modal information at various stages.
-They design several modules embedded into network to effectively fuse multi-modal deep features for robust saliency computing.
-However, there are two key problems not addressed well.
-One is to suppress modality prejudice which means we should focus on common conspicuous regions and avoid dominated results by one modality.
-The other is how to achieve effective complementation between modalities and prevent noise interference.

-In this work, we propose a novel deep CNN model called multi-interactive Siamese decoder for RGBT SOD.
-To handle the first problem, we design a Siamese decoder architecture whose two branches decode for two modalities respectively.
-We set two prediction heads on the top of Siamese decoder to compute saliency maps of two modalities, and employ label supervision to drive feature learning in each modality.
-The modality prejudice can thus be suppressed since the label is identical on two modalities.
-With the supervision driven, two decoder branches trend to discover common salient regions from two modalities.
-The output features from Siamese decoder are fused to predict the final saliency map and the common conspicuous regions can thus be highlighted.
+In recent years, deep learning has shown its superiority for feature representation.
+There are also some deep learning methods for RGBT SOD.
+For example, Tu et al.~\cite{tu2020rgbt} use the attention mechanism to refine multi-level features of two modalities and adopt another encoding branch to fuse these features.
+More recently, Zhang et al.~\cite{zhang2020rgb} take advantages of feature fusion in CNN to handle the challenge of RGBT SOD.
+They design three modules respectively for combining adjacent-depth features, capturing the cross-modal features and predicting saliency maps by integrating the multi-level fused features.